We’re honored you’re considering writing for us.

 - Book excerpts

-- If we’ve not acquired a story from you in the recent past, please include your mailing address (for payment) and a bio.
+- If we’ve not acquired a story from you in the recent past, please include your mailing address (for payment).

 - Please refer to our Photographer’s Guidelines before taking or sending photos.